icp4a/cert-kubernetes/BAI/platform/minikube/README.md

 </p>
 </details></div>

-#### Scenario 2: Your event emitter (BPMN, BAW Advanced, Case, ODM, or Content) is running on an external machine.
+#### Scenario 2: Your event emitter (BPMN, BAW Advanced, Case, ODM, Content, or BAIW) is running on an external machine.

 If you plan to feed your Business Automation Insights instance with events from a Business Automation Worfklow server or from an Operational Decision Manager server running on an external machine (for example, on IBM Cloud), you need to through the following steps: